lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 > *Space Up::Send {LWin Up}

 **Simply put, this code hides all down key presses of the left windows key from ALL applications EXCEPT dota2.exe.** Spacebar retains full functionality.
+Believe it or not, this is all we need to make the Spacebar into a modifier just like Alt.

 ### How to set it up?